pnlnum/pnl/docs/index.md

 # Download and Installation

 To download the library, simply clone (or fork) the Github repo.
-Alternatively, you regularly provide releases on [here](https://github.com/jlelong/pnl/releases).
-Binary versions are available for use with Visual Studio stricly older than 2015.
+Alternatively, releases are available [here](https://github.com/jlelong/pnl/releases).
+The users of Visual Studio (strictly before VS2015) can directly use binary releases.

 For more details on installing and using the library, see the README file on the [Github page](https://github.com/jlelong/pnl).